Type your paragraph here.

 life.
 I also co-facilitated the training of new mentors.

-• My memberships include the Association for Research and Enlightenment and the Arizona
+• I am a member of the the Association for Research and Enlightenment and the Arizona

 • I also served as a board member of the Arizona Enneagram Association, a non-profit organization

 dedicated to teaching about the nine distinct personality types.
 The Enneagram system is a

 powerful tool for growth that enables people to understand their perceptions and motivations